Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-as-items.md

 ---
-title: Block Items
+title: Blocks As Items
-description: Learn about the items that represent blocks in places like your inventory.
+description: Learn about items that represent blocks in the UI.
 category: General
 tags:
     - experimental